Morton Hunt

-Morton Magill Hunt (February 20, 1920 – March 12, 2016) was a psychologist and science writer who notably wrote for The New Yorker, The New York Times Magazine and Harper's.
+Morton Magill Hunt (February 20, 1920 – March 12, 2016) was a psychology and science writer who notably wrote for The New Yorker, The New York Times Magazine and Harper's.
 Educated at Temple University and the University of Pennsylvania, he worked as a freelance writer from 1949, specializing in the social and behavioral sciences; he wrote at least 18 books and more than 450 articles.

 Writings

 He is the author of several books, including "The Story of Psychology", "The Natural History of Love", "The New Know-Nothings: The Political Foes of the Scientific Study of Human Nature", and "The Universe Within".